 Robbins Pondweed (Potamogeton robbinsii)

-A large field of Robbins Pondweed was found by Brad Gaudreault around the southern edges of the Thorne Islands.
+A large field of Robbins Pondweed was found by Brad Gaudreault around the southern edges of the Thorne Islands in Zone 5.
 It was deep enough in the water that Cliff also dove to help identify it.
 A sample was sent to Amy Smagula for confirmation.
 A fragment was also collected by Maria Gross in Zone 7.

 Leaves are alternately attached on opposite sides of the stem, ascending to spreading and often arching, usually closely spaced but may be more widely spaced on flowering stems.